Navigation

 Benefits

-• Enhances user navigation and usability on long pages
+• Better navigation and usability on long pages

-• Improves overall site accessibility by giving a direct route to main navigation
+• Improved site accessibility with direct routes to main navigation

 Anatomy